Coronavirus Job Retention Scheme (CJRS) FAQs

 What support is available?

-Businesses can claim a grant of the lower of:
+From 1st March 2020 to 30th June 2020 businesses can claim a maximum grant of the lower of:-

 - £2,500 per month

-plus the associated Employers National Insurance Contributions and the minimum auto enrolment employer pension contributions (if opted in).
+Plus the associated Employers National Insurance Contributions (NIC) and the minimum auto enrolment employer pension contributions (if opted in).

 Which employers are eligible?